pepollms/tracker/_doc/op_3_operations.md

 ## Create Database

 All database tables, functions, views, procedures, triggers will be created.
-This procedure will erase these database objects if they were previously created and all existing data will be lost.
+This procedure will delete database objects if they were previously created and recreate them, erasing  all existing data.

-This procedure is automatically called during system initialization.
-This procedure may be performed separately only during testing.
+The database creation script is automatically called by the initialization script, although it may be performed separately.

-The following command in the _scripts directory_ (re)creates all database objects.
+The following command (re)creates the database objects:

 ~~~
 $ ./import.sh --create-db